04AvinashSingh/kasparro-backend-avinash-kumar/README.md

 ---

-##  Folder Structure

-Root Directory

-api/
-FastAPI application entry point and API route definitions

-core/
-Core application logic, shared utilities, and configuration helpers

-data/
-Local data files used for ingestion, testing, or development reference

-db/
-Database-related logic such as connection handling, migrations, or helpers

-ingestion/
-ETL pipelines and data ingestion workflows from external sources

-schemas/
-Data models and schemas used for validation and serialization

-tests/
-Unit and integration tests for backend and ETL components

-.pytest_cache/
-Pytest cache directory (auto-generated during test runs)

-.env
-Environment variables for local and containerized execution

-Dockerfile
-Docker image definition for the FastAPI backend

-docker-compose.yml
-Service orchestration, health checks, and environment-based configuration

-Makefile
-Helper commands for running, testing, and managing the project

-pytest.ini
-Pytest configuration for test discovery and execution

-requirements.txt
-Python dependencies required by the project

-README.md
-Project documentation, architecture overview, and deployment details
+# 📁 Project Folder Structure

+This document describes the folder structure of the project and the purpose of each directory.
+The structure is designed to keep concerns separated and support long-term maintainability.

+---

+## 🗂️ Directory Layout

+kasparro-backend-avinash-kumar/
+├── api/
+│   └── main.py
+│       └── FastAPI application entry point and API routes │
+├── core/
+│   └── Shared utilities, configuration helpers, and core logic │
+├── data/
+│   └── Local data files used for ingestion, testing, or reference │
+├── db/
+│   └── Database connection logic, helpers, and database-related utilities │
+├── ingestion/
+│   └── ETL pipelines and data ingestion workflows
+│
+├── schemas/
+│   └── Data models and schemas for validation and serialization │
+├── tests/
+│   └── Unit and integration tests
+│
+├── .pytest_cache/
+│   └── Pytest cache (auto-generated)
+│
+├── .env
+│   └── Environment variables for local and containerized execution │
+├── Dockerfile
+│   └── Docker image definition for the FastAPI service │
+├── docker-compose.yml
+│   └── Service orchestration, health checks, and environment configuration │
+├── Makefile
+│   └── Helper commands for development and testing
+│
+├── pytest.ini
+│   └── Pytest configuration
+│
+├── requirements.txt
+│   └── Python dependencies
+│
+└── README.md
+    └── Project documentation and deployment details

 This structure makes it easy to: